xviinceent/discord-server-template/README.md

-    "verification_channel_id": The channel ID of the channel for the verification message (NOT IN QUOTATION MARKS), "verified_role_id": The role ID of the role that is given to the user when verifying (NOT IN QUOTATION MARKS), "moderator_role_id": The role ID of the moderator role (NOT IN QUOTATION MARKS), "admin_role_id": The role ID of the admin role (NOT IN QUOTATION MARKS) }
+    "verification_channel_id": The channel ID of the channel for the verification message (NOT IN QUOTATION MARKS), "verified_role_id": The role ID of the role that is given to the user when verifying (NOT IN QUOTATION MARKS), "moderator_role_id": The role ID of the moderator role (NOT IN QUOTATION MARKS), "admin_role_id": The role ID of the admin role (NOT IN QUOTATION MARKS), "ticket_opening_channel_id": The channel ID of the channel for opening a ticket, "ticket_category_id": The category ID of the category for the ticket channels }
 ```